-TRANSFER POLICY (Managing Cosmetologist, Managing Esthetician, Managing Manicurist, Combination Managing Esthetics & Managing Manicurist):
+TRANSFER POLICY (Advanced Cosmetologist, Cosmetologist Advanced, Cosmetologist, Advanced Esthetician, Advanced Manicurist, Combination Advanced Esthetics & Advanced Manicurist):

 A person transferring from another cosmetology school to one of our schools must meet all Admission Requirements.
-Raphael's School of Beauty Culture will not accept transfer students with less than 300 hours left to complete in the Managing Cosmetologist program.
-Raphael's School of Beauty Culture reserves the right to deny or accept all, part, or none of the hours credited at another institution based on personal interviews, practical evaluations and theory evaluations.
+Raphael's School of Beauty Culture, Inc. will not accept transfer students with less than 300 hours left to complete in the Advanced Cosmetologist programs.
+Raphael's School of Beauty Culture, Inc. reserves the right to deny or accept all, part, or none of the hours credited at another institution based on personal interviews, practical evaluations and theory evaluations.
 Credit will be given for clock hours earned from other institutions in accordance with the results of the evaluation.

-Our schools abide by the policies of the Ohio State Board of Cosmetology concerning transfer students.
+Our schools abide by the policies of The Ohio State Cosmetology and Barber Board concerning transfer students.
 The State Board controls the transfer of hours by students and requests for transfers are made directly to the Board office and then forwarded to our school.

 All transfer students are required to pay a registration fee and an hourly rate for the hours left to complete in the course, which is equivalent to the hourly rate for the course in which the student is enrolled.
-Transfer students are subject to all standards and policies in effect at Raphael's School of Beauty Culture Students transferring out of a Raphael's School of Beauty Culture School are subject to a \$50.00 transfer fee.
-If the student has not completed their contractual obligations to pay fees, tuition, etc. Raphael's School of Beauty Culture has the right to withhold all transcript information until the contract is in good standing, in accordance with section 4713-5-13 Transfer procedure of the State Administrative Code.
+Transfer students are subject to all standards and policies in effect at Raphael's School of Beauty Culture, Inc. Students transferring out of a Raphael's School of Beauty Culture, Inc. School are subject to a \$50.00 transfer fee.
+If the student has not completed their contractual obligations to pay fees, tuition, etc. Raphael's School of Beauty Culture, Inc. has the right to withhold all transcript information until the contract is in good standing, in accordance with section 4713-5-13 Transfer procedure of the State Administrative Code.

-TRANSFER POLICY (Barbering)
+TRANSFER POLICY (Barbering-Niles campus only)

-Raphael's School of Beauty Culture, Department of Barbering will accept up to 300 hours from another Barber school licensed in the state of Ohio for students who have previous hours.
-Students must make a written request to the Ohio State Barber Board that these hours be transferred to Raphael's.
-The Barber Academy must receive written approval from the Board and an evaluation in both written and practical skill levels must be completed prior to enrollment.
-The assessment evaluation will determine the exact number of hours Raphael's will accept in transfer.
+Raphael's School of Beauty Culture, Inc., will accept up to 300 hours from another Barber school licensed in the state of Ohio for students who have previous hours.
+Students must make a written request to the Ohio State Barber Board that these hours be transferred to Raphael's School of Beauty Culture, Inc. The school must receive written approval from the Board and an evaluation in both written and practical skill levels must be completed prior to enrollment.
+The assessment evaluation will determine the exact number of hours Raphael's School of Beauty Culture, Inc. will accept in transfer.

-TRANSFER POLICY (Massage Therapy):
+TRANSFER POLICY (Massage Therapy-Boardman campus only):